top of page

 Here are six bits of advice to consider:

-• Plan Ahead.
 To make sure you are managing your stakeholders (and not the other way around), create a pie chart, designating what proportion of your time you want to dedicate to each stakeholder group.
 Then, spend two-three weeks observing how you actually allocate your time.
-Now, with a little bit of careful calendaring, you can refocus your attention.
-The flow of your year may necessarily move these proportions around, but being intentional will ensure that you do not ignore one stakeholder while being overfocused on another.

-• Build your Network.
-Local foundations or nonprofit capacity building organizations often offer learning cohorts or some support convenings for executive directors.
+Local foundations or nonprofit capacity building organizations often offer learning cohorts or or other supports for executive directors.
 Checking in with executive directors you already know can point you to one of these or, if a group of executive directors has formed its own group, you can find out about it that way.
-This is another great spot where an external coach can help you think through things.

-• Connect with Peers.
 Schedule time regularly (breakfast/lunch/coffee/Zoom) with peers you value.
-Groups are a great support, but once you find a few colleagues that you really connect with, make time for 1:1 meetings with them.
-I made time for this type of meeting at least once each month.
+Groups are a great support, but once you find a few colleagues that you really connect with, make time for 1:1 meetings with them – once a month minimum.

-For more reflections on the executive director life or to consider coaching, visit my website or follow me on LinkedIn.
+For more reflections on the executive director life or to consider coaching, visit my website or DM me on LinkedIn.

 Comments